How to deal with a compromised Linux system

 Assign someone to take notes

-Draft a small communication plan
+Draft a communication plan

-Inform the legal and communication department
+Inform the legal department

-Report to police department
+Report to the police department or CERT

-From a technical point of view it’s wise to think ahead.
-How are you going to rebuild the services.
+From a technical point of view, it’s wise to think ahead.
+How are you going to rebuild the services?
 Is a replacement system needed, or is the current pool of machines capable of handling it?
 What if more systems are compromised?

 Taking preparation steps to make things go smoother later on, can be a very wise decision.
-For example rolling out some fresh virtual machines in the background and have them at the latest update level.
+For example, rolling out some fresh virtual machines in the background and have them at the latest update level.
 If the decision is made to switch over to new systems, you saved some time.
 Especially with the flexibility nowadays, decide where you can take some preparations upfront and save you some time.